 With summer coming to an end, we’re all looking to take a last-minute excursion before the cold nights set in.
 Traveling with someone that suffers from Alzheimer’s disease or any form of life-altering condition can be difficult.
 If you’re a dementia caregiver and you’re planning a vacation, view our 6 travel tips to alleviate stress and aggravation on the trip.

 It’s hard to remember what life was like prior to the invention of smartphones, televisions, computers, and other types of technology.
 We have become accustomed to being connected with family and friends at a moments notice.
 Although it may be easy for young adults and children to adopt the latest technology, it is often harder for older adults to become

 There are a wide variety of facts and myths on the Internet about Alzheimer’s disease.
 To ensure you are able to care for a family member with Alzheimer’s, it’s important to avoid sources that are not reliable in the industry.
 If you’re looking to become familiar with this form of dementia, we have compiled a useful list of Alzheimer’s disease

 The terminology behind Alzheimer’s and dementia can be confusing since many people believe the words are interchangeable.
 Knowing the difference between dementia and Alzheimer’s empowers families and their caregivers with the necessary knowledge to provide support to their loved ones.
-Dementia Dementia is an umbrella term describing a variety of symptoms that interfere with one’s daily life such as memory
+How Is Dementia Different From Alzheimer’s?
+These terms are often used synonymously but they actually have different meanings.
+Dementia is

 It’s not always easy to communicate with an individual that has dementia or Alzheimer’s.
 A lot of emotions are involved and it is difficult to assess what your loved one is thinking or going through.
 If you’re looking for ways to make your family member comfortable, we have outlined 8 tips you should utilize while talking to someone with dementia.